-Responsibility Planning & Development Department Funding Source General Fund Timeframe Conduct public outreach on a draft Housing Element Annual Progress Report prior to the annual public hearing.
-Hold public hearing prior to submittal to HCD.
+Responsibility Planning & Development Department Funding Source General Fund Timeframe Conduct public outreach on a draft Housing Element Annual Progress Report prior to Facilitatethe an annual public hearing.
+Hold public hearing prior to submittal to HCD. to discuss progress towards Housing Element implementation and seek input on the effectiveness of housing and fair housing related programs and policies maintained by the City.
 Objective Engage a broad spectrum of the community ongoing, and often, on the progress and effectiveness of Housing Element implementation.